abinit/abinit/INSTALL_MacOS.md

 ## Using [macports](http://www.macports.org)

-ABINIT is available on MacPorts project, not necessarily in its latest version.
+ABINIT is available on the MacPorts project, not necessarily in its latest version.
 Tested with mac OS X v10.8 (Mountain Lion) --> v10.14(Mojave)

-### Prerequesites:
+### Prerequisites:

 1. MacPorts installed (see <https://www.macports.org/install.php>)